deanmiao/dsp/07-statistics.md

 You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

+Calculations on the Cohen's D statistic using built-in function gives a result of -0.088672927072602006, which is considered to have small effect size
+CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)

+Comparing to the mean pregnancy length differential, which is about 13 hours or 0.2% difference, the effect size of the weight is more likely to be significant while the mean pregnancy length differential is not.

 ### Q2.
 [Think Stats Chapter 3 Exercise 1](statistics/3-1-actual_biased.md) (actual vs. biased)
 This problem presents a robust example of actual vs biased data.
 As a data scientist, it will be important to examine not only the data that is available, but also the data that may be missing but highly relevant.
 You will see how the absence of this relevant data will bias a dataset, its distribution, and ultimately, its statistical interpretation.